jomcbob/homepage/README.md

 ## Preview

-You can see this project on [GitHub Pages here](https://jomcbob.github.io/homepage).
+You can see this project [Here](https://jomcbob.github.io/homepage).

 ## Features